spaceC00kie/task-tracker/README.md

 ## About

-This task tracker software was built in an effort to better my React skills.
-The service lets the user create a list of tasks and reminders that persists using a Redis database.
-It runs on a raspberry pi on my home network
+This task tracker software lets users make a to-do list and set reminders for it in a Redis database.
+I run it off a raspberry pi on my home network.

 <img src="readme-assets/EarlyMeetingsForever.gif" width="40%">